ericholguin/LISPAT/lispat_app/static/src/components/welcome-page/README.md

 # LISPAT - Lost in Space and Time

+**_IMPORTANT_**: Please note due to limited resources for our application hosting large files will be difficult to process.
+We highly encourage the use of our samples provided.

 ## _When Plagiarism is a Good Thing_

 _Sr.
 Design Project – Medtronic_